jaredly/j3/Roadmap.md

+## THIH noww

+self-tc
+parse-self

+#

-WHYYY are we all kinds of slow all of the sudden? ahaha ok it was because we were doing bootstrappings
+- [x] WHYYY are we all kinds of slow all of the sudden? ahaha ok it was because we were doing bootstrappings

 # For debugging more stuffs